Acquati/gource-tutorial/README.md

 cd ~/Documents/gource-0.49
 ```

-On the created directory, follow the commands to install and make gource command global:
+On the created directory, follow the commands to install and make **gource command global**:

 ```
 sudo apt-get -y update